 Applications for the 2016-2018 cohort will be accepted beginning on September 1, 2015.
 Please check back this summer for updated information on the application process.

-This postdoctoral fellowship program is named in honor of the late David E. Bell, Clarence Gamble Professor of Population Sciences and International Health, Emeritus, at the Harvard School of Public Health, and former director of the Harvard Center for Population and Development Studies.
+This postdoctoral fellowship program is named in honor of the late David E. Bell, Clarence Gamble Professor of Population Sciences and International Health, Emeritus, at the Harvard School of Public Health (now the Harvard T.H.
+Chan School of Public Health), and former director of the Harvard Center for Population and Development Studies.
 Professor Bell played a critical role in international population and development throughout his distinguished career.
 Since its creation in 1990, the program has awarded over 80 fellowships to international professionals in population and development.

 The Bell Fellowship Program provides opportunities for research and leadership training in a flexible, 1 or 2 year non-degree program for researchers and practitioners in the field of population and development.
 Selected candidates possess a strong record of academic training, a commitment to population and development work, the demonstrated ability to work independently, and leadership potential.

 Bell Fellows examine a broad range of critical issues in the field of population and development studies from multidisciplinary perspectives.
 Most will have interests that match the HCPDS’s focal areas: social and environmental determinants of population health; migration and immigration; causes and consequences of health transitions (aging societies); and health consequences of work place policies and work design.
 The wide range of perspectives will enhance the fellows’ experiences and broaden the community life at the Center.